LeviSchuck/levischuck.com/posts/2012-08-03-why-an-entity-system.md

 description: What is an entity system, why do I want it, why is it useful?
 category: General
 tags: [engine, entity system]
-tagline : Please disregard any undeserved complements.
+tagline: Please disregard any undeserved complements.
 comments: true
 ---